emipa606/QuestionableEthicsEnhanced/README.md

 - Bionic Icons - Textures from this mod will be used for the organs.
 Highly recommended upgrade over vanilla textures!
 - Evolved Organs - Has exciting changes to its mechanics when QEE is enabled.
-There are too many to list, but https://github.com/Xahkarias/Evolved-Organs/blob/master/About/Patch%20Notes.txt]go here for more details.
+There are too many to list, but [go here](https://github.com/Xahkarias/Evolved-Organs/blob/master/About/Patch%20Notes.txt) for more details.
 - Evolved Organs Redux - Has exciting changes to its mechanics when QEE is enabled.
-See https://github.com/Xahkarias/EvolvedOrgansRedux/wiki/Compatibility#high-synergy]this link for more details.
+See [this link](https://github.com/Xahkarias/EvolvedOrgansRedux/wiki/Compatibility#high-synergy) for more details.
 - Race mods built with Humanoid Alien Races 2.0 - Races will be able to to be cloned in the Cloning Vat.
 - Rah's Bionics and Surgery Expansion (RBSE)